mchenggit/kabanero-event/architecture/README.md

 The URL for the webhook listener is:
   - for `github` and github compatible webhooks: `Kabanero URL`/webhook/github

-The secret to be used for the webhook is automatically generated, and stored in a ConfigMap during installation of Kabanero.
+The secret to be used for the webhook is automatically generated, and stored in a Kubernetes Secret during installation of Kabanero.